talmeym/regurgitator-core-json/README.md

 upon execution a decision evaluates all of its rules to see which pass. it then uses its ``rules behaviour`` to determines which of the passed rules should have their corresponding step executed. the default rules behaviour is ``FIRST_MATCH`` whereby the first rule that passes provides the step to be executed.

-each rule has one or more conditions that must be satisfied to make the rule pass. each condition evaluates the value of a parameter within the message object, specified by the ``source`` attribute, against an operand. each condition has a ``condition behaviour`` that dictates the manner in which the value is evaluated against the operand. the example above uses the ``equals`` condition behaviour, specified as an attribute named 'equals'.
+each rule has one or more conditions that must be satisfied to make the rule pass. each condition evaluates the value of a parameter within the message object, specified by the ``source`` property, against an operand. each condition has a ``condition behaviour`` that dictates the manner in which the value is evaluated against the operand. the example above uses the ``equals`` condition behaviour, specified as a property named 'equals'.

-the behaviour of a condition can also be specified as a 'behaviour' attribute, either as a string:
+the behaviour of a condition can also be specified as a 'behaviour' property, either as a string:

 ```json
 	...